 Iceland has leveraged geothermal energy production to stimulate new industries, including data storage, greenhouse agriculture and ecotourism.
-Visitors to Iceland are drawn to the famous Blue Lagoon geothermal spa located in a lava field near Gridavik.
+Prior to recent volcanic eruptions, visitors to Iceland were drawn to the famous Blue Lagoon geothermal spa located in a lava field near Gridavik.

-Engineers have begun to design power plants to accommodate tourists and have established geothermal-powered greenhouses, where local farmers produce tomatoes, cucumbers, and other crops that once had to be imported.
+Engineers have begun to design power plants to accommodate tourists and have established geothermal-powered greenhouses where local farmers produce tomatoes, cucumbers and other crops that once had to be imported.